Introduction to Oracle Database Cloud Service (OCI Database Services)

 - Oracle database cloud service is a service of Cloud Category PaaS.
 It enables businesses to reap all the benefits of Platform as a Service, including subscription-based, self-service access to reliable, scalable, and elastic cloud environments.

 - Earlier you needed to purchase hardware, install OS, and then install Oracle software and create a database for using the database.
 Now You can be up and running in minutes, without purchasing and maintaining hardware with Oracle Database Cloud Service

 - Oracle database on Oracle Database Cloud Service is the same as on-premises.
 There are no changes to the Oracle database which also means there are no new tools or skills to learn.
 It’s the same software with the same standards, and there are no code changes.
 When you leverage DBCS, your developers can start innovating right away instead of waiting for weeks for IT to provide new infrastructure and spin up new databases.

 - Oracle database on Oracle database cloud services is 100% compatible with those deployed on-premises, ensuring a smooth transition to the cloud, and an efficient hybrid cloud strategy.

 - Oracle Cloud provides several Oracle Cloud Service deployment choices.
 These choices allow you to start at the cost and capability level suitable to your use case and then give you the flexibility to adapt as your requirements change over time.
-Choices include single schemas, dedicated pluggable databases, virtualized databases, bare metal databases, and databases running on the world-class engineered infrastructure.
+Choices include single schemas, dedicated pluggable databases, virtualized databases, Autonomous Database, and databases running on world-class engineered infrastructure.

 Let’s check out in details for each of these